MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 Corrects a bug that sometimes prevented the script from updating UNEA panels in the correct footer month. *Completed by David Courtright (@courtrightd from St Louis) Resolves Issue #2646*

+This resolves a bug that was preventing the script from completing the case note on certain SNAP / MFIP combination households. *Completed by David Courtright (@courtrightd from St Louis) Resolves Issue #2666*

 **FINANCIAL ORIENTATION DATE MISSING**
 Fixing error which prevent the script from starting. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2581*

 ### NOTES
+**CAF**
+Several enhancements centered around the 'NOTES ON INCOME AND BUDGET" field: Moved the field closer to the other income fields, reordered income fields, updated error message text when the "NOTES ON INCOME AND BUDGET" field is not complete, and added trim function to ensure that users are entering information in this field. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2593*

 **COUNTY BURIAL APPLICATION**
 Update to the script that will autofill date of death and asset information from STAT.
 New fields for case noting additional detail including service type, place and amount.
 Place for contact person information.
 The script now has an option to create a Word Document with information about the application as much of this process happens outside of MAXIS. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2577*